benjistokman/FastRGB/readme.md

 	outputPin->display();
 	// tick() the effect
 	effect->tick();
-	// Delay by a resonable ammount
+	// Delay by a reasonable amount
 	delay(25);
 }
 ```